honoki/bbrf-client/README.md

 Serverless: Run the "serverless" command to setup monitoring, troubleshooting and testing.
 ```

-Now interact with the client via the Lambda API Gateway as follows:
+Now you can interact with the client via the Lambda API Gateway as follows:

 ```
 > curl https://[redacted].execute-api.us-east-1.amazonaws.com/dev/bbrf -d 'task=domains -p vzm'